dashevo/dashmate/README.md

   -p, --platform-only  reset platform data only
 ```

-With the hard reset mode enabled, corresponding config will be reset as well.
-To proceed running the node [setup](#setup-node) is required.
+With the hard reset mode enabled, the corresponding config will be reset as well.
+To proceed, running the node [setup](#setup-node) is required.

 To reset a node:
 ```bash